softwaresaved/byte-sized-rse/episodes/13-code-editor.md

 - Use syntax highlighting to identify code styling issues and common coding mistakes
 - Use code completion to automate finishing an incomplete code statement
-- Install the Pylint static code analysis tool as a VSCode extension
-- Use the Pylint extension to identify deeper potential issues and errors
 - Use an extension to help with writing Python docstrings
 - Describe how VSCode highlights the status of files managed under version control